lbocola/lbocola.github.io/content/sections/aboutme.md

-I am a faculty research fellow at the National Bureau of Economic Analysis (NBER), where I co-organize the Summer Institute Workshop on Methods and Applications for Dynamic Equilibrium Models.
+I am a faculty research associate at the National Bureau of Economic Analysis (NBER), where I co-organize the Summer Institute Workshop on Methods and Applications for Dynamic Equilibrium Models.
 I am also a research fellow at the Center for Economic Policy Research (CEPR), and a senior fellow at the Stanford Institute of Economic Policy Research (SIEPR).